sergiozc/acoustic-beamforming-ad-hoc/README.md

 In order to achieve a better signal quality, an acoustic Delay and Sum Beamforming (DAS) is proposed.
 It has been implemented in Python and it can be found at "Beamforming/" directory.

 # Documentation
-Further information can be found at "MEMORIA/MEMORIA/" directory where all the details are contained.
+Further information can be found at "Informe.pdf" file, where all the details are contained.